-Guiding You Toward A Fair Resolution Through Mediation
+Guiding You Toward A Fair Resolution Through Mediation In San Diego

 With divorce comes a slew of disputes to resolve in order to set the path for a new future.
 From child custody to asset division, divorcing couples will need to settle an agreement between them about these marital issues.
 While TV and movies often show the litigation room in divorces, there is actually a more cooperative method for spouses willing to discuss outside of court – mediation.

-At Leigh K. Galyon, APC we have over 25 years of experience working with families in California, and we take our role as a counselor very seriously.
+At Leigh K. Galyon, APC, we have over 25 years of experience working with families in California, and we take our role as a counselor very seriously.
 You can trust that we will put our negotiation skills to use as we help you and your spouse reach an agreement on even the most complex issues.

 What Is Mediation?